balena-io/docs/pages/projects.md

 [Repository][firebase-dtl] by [Shaun Mulligan][shaun-mulligan]

-A [Firebase][firebase]-backed Digital Temperature Logger allowing you to connect devices with multiple temperature sensors to a central cloud-based datastore.
+A [Firebase][firebase]-backed Digital Temperature Logger, written in node.js, allowing you to connect devices with multiple temperature sensors to a central cloud-based datastore.

 ### Cloud Synchronised Streaming Radios

 [Repository][sonos-clone]

-Build your own version of Sonos cloud synchronised speakers using Grooveshark, some raspberry pis and resin.io.
+Build your own version of Sonos cloud synchronised speakers using Grooveshark, some raspberry pis, node.js and resin.io.
 It also has an awesome frontend web app [[link][clonos-frontend]] that allows you to search and queue up songs in a playlist so that all the rooms in your house are in perfect harmony.

 ### resin-samba